alanhkarp/SitePassword/README.md

 instructions to *Click here for password*.
 Click, and your password gets filled in.

-You will have to enter your master password each time you start your browser.
-That's because SitePassword never stores your master password; it only remembers it for the duration of your browser session.
+You will have to enter your super password each time you start your browser.
+That's because SitePassword never stores your super password; it only remembers it for the duration of your browser session.
 If your settings aren't there when you think they should be, reloading the page with the login form will solve the problem.